 Eventually, monks from Buddhist and Hindu monasteries began using Nag Champa as incense.
-Hindu and Buddhist monks manufactured Nag Champa incense for their spiritual and meditative practices.
+These monks manufactured Nag Champa incense for their spiritual and meditative practices.
 Some monasteries kept secret formulas of Nag Champa.
 Some were mildly floral, while other recipes were made muskier.
 Although used for religious ceremonies, its distinct fragrance and therapeutic effects are the reasons why it gained popularity among the Westerners in the 1960’s.

 In spite of the rise of machinery today, many Indian manufacturers still use the manual process of making Nag Champa incense.
 Mixing the essential oils, resins and herbs with charcoal and binder produces a dough-like mixture or gum known as masala.
 Makers manually coat a bamboo stick with the masala mixture and roll it to perfect vertical shape.
 According to them, hand-made Nag Champa incense is often better than machine-made ones.

 Nag Champa incense is still popular on the market because of its appeasing benefits.
 It covers unpleasant odors, dispels stress mostly in yoga studios and aids relaxation of the mind.
 Out of many incense styles on the market, Nag Champa is still an iconic and highly considered incense.